 I'm Alex Chylak but trade under Captain Ceramics.
-I am based in the beautiful county of East Sussex where I get most of my inspiration from my garden and the surrounding countryside.
+I am based in the beautiful county of Northumberland where I get most of my inspiration from my garden and the surrounding countryside.
 I have a small studio at the back of the garage, and therefore often spread out into the main part when additional space is required.

 Most of my ceramics are thrown on a potter's wheel.
 However, I have started making items that use the slab construction method or a combination of both.

 Once made, they are dried, biscuit fired (first firing), decorated (using stains, oxides & glazes) and then put through another firing to between 1240C & 1300C.
 The latter firing makes the pots very frost resistant.

 Recently, I have been experimenting with raku firing technique.

 I am a member of the Kent Potters Association.

 After completing numerous ceramic courses in Cumbria I now work as a part time potter.
 I spent most of my life in the Merchant Navy as a marine navigator and latterly as a ship's captain.
 For a short time I worked for the Marine Coast Guard Agency and as a teacher of CDT (Design Technology).